Step 1 - Early contact with APRA

-When you are ready to begin the licensing process, email licensing [at] apra.gov.au.
+When you are ready to start the licensing process, you should email APRA’s licensing team at firstname.lastname@example.org.
 The licensing team will then contact you to arrange a time to discuss your proposal.

 The pace at which you progress through the pre-application stage is largely up to you.
 The licensing team will expect you to keep APRA up-to-date on progress and we will endeavour to engage with you in as timely a way as possible.